Skin tension

 -The skin tension pinch

-1• Pinch the skin and pull it away from your body.
+1• Pinch the skin, and pull on it.

 Pinching the skin to check its tension